-Viennese company Fellner und Helmer worked out architectural design with cooperation of Karl Hasenauer, the architect of Burgtheatr.
-The construction was carried out by Alfons Wertmüller.
+Viennese company Fellner und Helmer worked out architectural design with cooperation of Karl Hasenauer, the architect of the Burgtheater.

-Ceremonila opening took place with performance of Die Meistersionger von Nürnberg The (Mastersingers of Nuremberg) by Richard Wagner.
+The ceremonial opening took place with a performance of the Meistersinger von Nürnberg (Mastersingers of Nuremberg) by Richard Wagner.

 In 1967-1973, the general reconstruction was carried out according the design by Karel Prager and Jiří Albrecht.